ES7/LLMs-Generative-AI/Intro to LLMs/README.md

 ### 2.7.
 Image Segmentation
 Here we will perform image segmentation and something called visual prompting.
 We will specify a point in the picture and the segmentation model will then identify a segmented object of interest.<br>
 **Code :-** **`2.7.
 Image_Segmentation.ipynb`**

+### 2.8.
+Image Retrieval
+Here we will work with multimodal models to perform image-text matching using the open-source model Bleep from salesforce.
+So if we pass an image along with a text it will compare how similar they both are.
+**Code :-** **`2.8.
+Image_Retrival.ipynb`**